ethereum-oasis-op/baseline/community/community-leaders.md

 On October 27, 2021, the following people were voted in as the TSC through October 2022 and the date of the next election's results.

+During Summer 2021, former Co-Chair of the Baseline TSC John Wolpert (Consensys Mesh) stepped down for personal reasons.
+Sonal Patel was elected to serve the remainder of the term in his place.

 | Name                                                                               | Company                         |
 | ---------------------------------------------------------------------------------- | ------------------------------- |
 | [**Ryan Fisch**](https://www.linkedin.com/in/ryanfisch/)\*\*\*\*                   | End-Labs                        |